 The vulva is the external part of the female genital tract.
-It forms the opening of the vagina and includes the mons pubis, labia majora, labia minora and clitoris.
+It forms the opening of the vagina and includes the mons pubis, labia majora, labia minora, and clitoris.
 The vulva is made of skin.
-The surface of the skin is called the epidermis and is made up of squamous cells.
+The surface of the skin is called the epidermis and is mostly made up of squamous cells.
 The tissue beneath the epidermis is called the dermis, it contains blood vessels and connective tissue.

 This diagnosis is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 The tumour can grow back after surgery and there can be more than one, so multiple surgical procedures may be required.